Philip10023/node-chat-app/README.md

 - [ ] hammer.js for better mobile people list interface
 - [ ] mongoose for presisting messages
 - [ ] custom user auth with bcrypt
 - [ ] organize groups in a group list/ perhaps active groups list that automatically populates and depopulates

 -------- stretch goal

 - [ ] private group options for the creator
-- [ ] ability to reassign creator privledges
+- [ ] ability to reassign creator privileges